Romea/romea-localisation-odo-plugin/README.md

 # 1 Overview #

-This package provides odometry plugin for vehicle localisation.
-It takes data coming from vehicle controller to convert them to a simple 2D twist measure with its covariance.
+This package provides odometry plugin for robot localisation.
+It takes data coming from mobile base controller to convert them to a simple 2D twist measure with its covariance.

 # 2 Node #